What is the Law, Societies, and Justice major?

 What are the admission requirements for LSJ?

 All students must complete a minimum of one quarter at the UW-Seattle campus prior to applying to the LSJ major.
 We do not accept direct transfer applicants.
-LSJ is a competitive major that accepts applications from current UW students every Autumn, Winter, and Spring quarter.
+LSJ is a capacity-constrained major that accepts applications from current UW students every Autumn, Winter, and Spring quarter.
 To be eligible to apply to LSJ, students must have completed an English Composition course (which can be transferred in to UW) and one LSJ core course, which must be taken at UW.
 Applicants must also have a minimum cumulative UW GPA of 2.5 or higher.

 When making admissions decisions, the LSJ Admissions Committee considers: class standing, cumulative UW GPA, LSJ GPA, grades in writing-intensive courses, overall grade trends, ability to complete LSJ major requirements and general education requirements on-time, writing ability, specific interests in the LSJ curriculum, understanding of the LSJ curriculum and major, and motivation for pursuing LSJ.